tmedwards/sugarcube-2/docs/core/twinescript.md

 The very first, and mandatory, character is their sigil, which denotes whether they are a story or temporary variable.
 The sigil must be a dollar sign (`$`) for story variables or an underscore (`_`) for temporary variables.

-The second, and also mandatory, character of the variable name may be one of the following: the letters A though Z (in upper or lower case), the dollar sign, and the underscore (i.e. `A-Za-z$_`)—after their initial use as the sigil, the dollar sign and underscore become regular variable characters.
+The second, and also mandatory, character of the variable name may be one of the following: the letters A though Z (in upper or lower case), the dollar sign, and the underscore (i.e., `A-Za-z$_`)—after their initial use as the sigil, the dollar sign and underscore become regular variable characters.

-Subsequent, optional, characters have the same set as the second with the addition of numerals (i.e. `0-9`, so the full set is `A-Za-z0-9$_`).
+Subsequent, optional, characters have the same set as the second with the addition of numerals (i.e., `0-9`, so the full set is `A-Za-z0-9$_`).
 No other characters are allowed.

 A few examples of valid names: